Plumbing Winterization Service: Complete Guide for Vacation & Seasonal Homes

 Get matched with companies for your specific needs

-Every year, thousands of vacation homeowners return in spring to find burst pipes, flooded floors, and expensive repair bills — all because of skipped or incomplete plumbing winterization.
-Whether you own a lake cabin, a ski chalet, or an RV in storage, leaving water sitting in your pipes through a hard freeze is a costly gamble.
+Every year, thousands of vacation homeowners return in spring to find burst pipes, flooded floors, and expensive repair bills, all because of skipped or incomplete plumbing winterization.
+According to State Farm's January 2026 report, average frozen pipe claim payouts exceeded $30,000 across more than 20,000 claims and $628 million in paid losses from 2024 through mid-2025, so leaving water sitting in your pipes through a hard freeze is a costly gamble.

 This guide covers the complete plumbing system winterization service process from start to finish.
-You'll learn how to drain every component correctly, where antifreeze is actually needed, what outdoor systems require special attention, and how the costs of professional vs. DIY service compare — so you can make the right call for your property and your budget.
+You'll learn how to drain every component correctly, where antifreeze is actually needed, what outdoor systems require special attention, and how professional and DIY service costs compare in 2026.
+That way you can make the right call for your property and your budget.

 Key Pinch Points

-• Shut off the main water supply before draining any fixtures or lines
+• Shut off main water supply before draining any fixtures or lines

-• Use non-toxic RV antifreeze — never automotive antifreeze — in drains and toilets
+• Use non-toxic RV antifreeze only, never automotive ethylene glycol

 Find Trusted & Licensed Plumbers in Ohio